Highly Sensitive People and Depression: Where is the hope?

 This may not feel like a given.

+If you’ve experienced depression as a Highly Sensitive person, you know how heavy it can feel.
 I’m Bronwyn, a therapist for women and HSP’s in Massachusetts, Wisconsin, and Washington, DC.
 Recently I was a guest on the Women in Depth podcast, hosted by Lourdes Viado, PhD.
 We talked about HSP depression, what it looks like, and how to cope.
 In this blog I focus on the last part of the podcast conversation, where is the hope for HSP’s experiencing depression?

 Much of your experience as an HSP has been one of invalidation: “Stop being so sensitive,” “That pebble in your shoe isn’t bothering you that much.”
 Further, experiencing depression also cues invalidation: “Get over it,” “Eat more vegetables,” “Take more walks.”
 Hearing these kinds of things over and over can make you wonder if everyone else is right - am I the one who’s wrong?
 Do I really just have to suck it up?
 And that reality would be intolerable, would lead to despair and hopelessness for sure.